• Skip to primary navigation

 Chef Recommended Temperature for Hamburger

-The chef recommended temperature is usually much lower, especially with regards to hamburgers.
+The chef-recommended temperature is usually much lower, especially concerning hamburgers.
 For example, a medium-rare burger should have an internal temp of 145℉ (63℃).

-According to US safety guidelines, when cooking with ground beef, you should always use caution if you are planning to prepare an 'undercooked' burger.
+According to US safety guidelines, when cooking with ground beef, you should always use caution when preparing an ‘undercooked’ burger.

 Ground beef should be freshly ground and stored in the refrigerator until you are ready to cook it.